Pilot (New Girl): Production

 The episode was written by Elizabeth Meriwether, and directed by Jake Kasdan.
 The episode first aired on Fox in the United States on September 20, 2011.
 Speaking of the show Zooey Deschanel claimed that her character in New Girl resembles a younger version of herself.
 She said "I think Jess as a person, and the way that her personality is, has some of myself and especially some of my younger self," she suggested. "[She resembles] my 13-year-old self."
 Deschanel added that Jess will explore her lost youth after she is dumped by her long-term boyfriend.
 "I have to find a new support system, so I'm basically living my 20s as I approach my 30s," she explained.

 Reception

+Ratings

-When the episode was first broadcast it pulled in more viewers than its lead in, the Fox comedy-drama Glee for the episode "The Purple Piano Project", which brought in 8.9m (5.4) in the 8:00 p.m. hour, after which New Girl launched with 10.1m (4.7).
+When the episode was first broadcast, it pulled in more viewers than its lead-in, Glee for the episode "The Purple Piano Project", which brought in 8.9m (5.4) in the 8:00 p.m. hour, after which New Girl launched with 10.1m (4.7).